BigPolarBear1/factorization/README.md

 2\*5^2+5\*3-14 = 51</br>

 So adding two quadratics with the same root is easy.
 Same with subtracting.
 So I wonder... can I just subtract quadratics to turn the polynomial value to zero, would that results in a polynomial from debug.py?
 Hmm, that shouldn't work right?
 I'll try tomorrow.
 I feel like a god damn idiot.
 There should be some really easy way to solve this lol.

+Hmm.. why wouldnt that work if I just subtract them?
+HMMMMMMMM.
+I'll try that tomorrow.. but there is no way the solution is going to end up being that easy.
+Imagine if that ends up working... and I just hadn't seen it for nearly a year.
+I'll quit math for sure if thats the case.